iamkirankumaryadav/Library/Data Science/Supervised Learning/Classification/Logistic Regression.md

 - Transforms output using Sigmoid | Logit function to return a probability distribution value (Mapped to 2 discrete classes)
 - Especially binary classification, it predicts the probability distribution of class which lies within the range 0 and 1.
 - Probability of occurrence of the target label is predicted based on threshold (0.5)
-- Logistic regression is affected by the scale, so always standardize the features before applying logistic regression.
+- The scale affects Logistic regression, so always standardize the features before applying logistic regression.

 ### **Logistic Function  | Sigmoid Function (S-Shaped Curve)**
 - Accepts any real value and maps it into a value between 0 and 1.